-It complies with federal and state laws.
-Moreover, each employee has the right to stay safe, which eventually increases the goodwill of the employer.
+It complies with state and federal laws.
+Moreover, each employee has the right to stay safe, which increases the goodwill of the employer.

-It also states that in case an employee is injured at work, they should be given access to medical care as soon as possible.
+The health and safety policy states that in case an employee is injured at work, employers should provide them access to medical care as soon as possible.
 In fact, they should report it to their supervisor and fill out all the necessary forms.

-If due to a job-related injury, an employee is not able to work and misses some days of work, they are to be compensated under the Workers' Compensation Act.
+If due to a job-related injury, an employee is not able to work and misses some days of work, employers must compensate them under the Workers' Compensation Act.
 Furthermore, the OSHA law requires organizations to maintain incident reports.

 5. Job Reassignment

-This policy deals with employees who are temporarily disabled due to illness, injury, or pregnancy, and it requires employers to offer them a modified position (a job modification) if one becomes available.
+This policy deals with employees who become disabled due to illness, injury, or pregnancy, and it requires employers to offer them a modified position (a job modification) if one becomes available.
 It is in line with the Americans with Disabilities Act (ADA).
-Each organization has to follow applicable laws to protect the civil liberties of its employees.
+Each organization has to follow applicable laws to protect employees' civil liberty.

 6. Nursing Mothers

 The lactation policy is designed to ensure that nursing mothers can express milk at work and provide it for their children without fear of being harassed or discriminated against by coworkers, supervisors, customers, visitors, or other business associates.

 An attendance policy is part of an HR department's overall human resource management strategy.
 It deals with employees notifying their immediate supervisors before taking time off, absenteeism, and tardiness.